 By Health Promotion Board in collaboration with A/Prof Marion Aw, Senior Consultant, Division of Paediatric Gastroenterology, Nutrition, Hepatology and Liver Transplantation, National University Hospital.

 Being short does not mean that your child has a health problem.
 A short child is defined as any child whose height is less than the 3rd percentile for his or her cohort.
 A quick check with your doctor will let you know if your child’s growth and height are acceptable.
 It is important that you track your child's growth (both height and weight) regularly.

-If both mum and dad are shorter than the average Singaporean, then it is not uncommon for the child to be slighter shorter than his peers.
+If both mum and dad are shorter than the average Singaporean, then it is likely for the child to be slighter shorter than his peers.
 Familial short stature—or, genetics—makes up 40% of all cases of short children.

-Sometimes, children are late bloomers; it might take them a little while longer before they catch up in height with their peers.
-If mum and dad were late developers and experienced a growth spurt later on in their teenage years, it is possible that the little one would take after them and experience his growth spurt slightly later.
+Sometimes, children are late bloomers; it might take them a while longer before they catch up in height with their peers.
+If mum and dad were late developers and experienced a growth spurt later in their teenage years, it is possible that the child would take after them and experience his growth spurt slightly later.

 Of course, nutrition also has a part to play in determining height, so it is essential that you make sure your growing